 Doing it right: OshKosh B'gosh

-8. Put an “about us” or “our story” page somewhere on your menu
+8. Have an “about us” or “our story” page

 Even if you’re a budget-friendly store, it makes us, your customers, feel more special to take a peek at your design philosophy.